 Nottingham Chinese Christian Church (NCCC) –

-Preaching on Sundays is based on the message of (i) Hosea; (ii) Matthew; (iii) James; and (iv) Mission.
-Topics and texts follow the structure as outlined by the respective series in ‘The Bible Speaks Today (BST) and a book on James.
+a) Preaching on Sundays is based on the message of (i) Exodus; (ii) Sermon on the Mount; and (iii) 1 Peter.
+Topics and texts follow the structure as outlined by the respective series in ‘The Bible Speaks Today (BST).
 This plan is made available to all speakers upon confirmation of invitation.

 b) All midweek fellowship groups are encouraged to follow the same pattern in their activities, with a focus on ‘putting things into practice’ i.e. discussion on how the group may apply the message heard on the previous Sunday in their unique context.
 This plan is made available to all coordinators, who are encouraged to purchase the respective books as references.

 c) Combined services – For the ‘theme highlights’, sharing of testimonies alternates with children’s talk.
 The first ‘theme highlight’ in the first Sunday of the year focuses on introduction of the theme.

 Motyer, Alex, The Message of Exodus, Leicester: IVP, 2005; Stott, John, The Message of the Sermon on the Mount, London: IVP, 2020; Clowney, Edmund, The Message of 1 Peter, London: IVP, 2021.